ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/integration/delegate-usage.md

 ## Overview

-The Chartboost Mediaiton delegate methods allow you to exercise a greater degree of control over your integration.
+Chartboost Mediation's delegate methods allow you to exercise a greater degree of control over your integration.
 For example, you can:

 * Log debug messages when your game attempts to load an interstitial
 * Prevent ads from showing the first time a user plays your game